cklim83/launch_school/notes/04_ls170_171/14_security.md

 - To confirm a certificate is authentic, we trace the Certificate Hierarchy to find the chain of **Certificate Authorities (CA)** that certify the certificate.
+- A certificate authority is a trusted organization that verifies websites so that you know who you’re communicating with online.
+They are a key stakeholder in the authentication service offered by TLS.
-- Site certificates are issued by Intermediate CA, whose certificates are in turn issued by Root CA in increasing level of authority.
+- Site certificates are issued by Intermediate CA to websites that can pass their identification tests.
+Certificates of these intermediate CAs are in turn issued by Root CA in increasing level of authority.
 Root CA's certificate are self-signed.
 - To verify a certificate, we use the public key in its Issuer's certificate.